foss-scribe/alashiya/docs/religion/gods-of-alashiya.md

+---
-# Gods and Goddesses of Alashiya
+Title: Gods and Goddesses of Alashiya
+---

 ## Zyros, God of Sky and Storms